FreeRADIUS/wiki.freeradius.org/contributing/v4-xlat-expansions.md

 ### Output

-In v3 output is either to a pre-allocated buffer (the length of which was determined at time of registration), or alternatively, the xlat function can allocate its own output buffers.
-Unfortunately in both these cases the xlat evaluation code wouldn't necessarily treat the output buffers in a binary safe way, so xlat functions could not output binary data, this has lead to horrible hacks like xlat expansions creating attributes directly.
+In v3 output is either to a pre-allocated buffer (the length of which was determined at the time of registration) or alternatively, the xlat function can allocate its own output buffers.
+Unfortunately, in both these cases, the xlat evaluation code wouldn't necessarily treat the output buffers in a binary safe way, so xlat functions could not output binary data, this has lead to horrible hacks like xlat expansions creating attributes directly.

 When xlat functions finish they return the number of bytes they wrote to the output buffer, or a negative integer if an error occurred.
-Unfortunately this change was introduced quite late in the v3.0.x branch and the xlat evaluation code was never updated to take advantage of it.
+Unfortunately, this change was introduced quite late in the v3.0.x branch and the xlat evaluation code was never updated to take advantage of it.

 ## How xlat functions work in v4

 ```c
 static xlat_action_t xlat_base64(TALLOC_CTX *ctx, fr_cursor_t *out,
                  REQUEST *request, UNUSED void const *xlat_inst, UNUSED void *xlat_thread_inst,